AlexDikelsky/jmod/alexdikelsky/README.md

 > ((λ (x) (+ x 3)) [4 5])
 [7 8]

-> NB.
-Compose summming a vector with transposition, returning the summed vectors
 > (((λ (f g) (λ (x) (f (g x)))) (λ (x) (/ + 0 x)) |:) [[3 4] [5 6]])
 [7 11]
 ```

-First-in-class comments are created with `NB.` until the end of line.